horseshoe/horseshoe/README.md

 Horseshoe supports any file extension for template files.
 However, convention is to use a capital "U", which resembles a horseshoe.

 ### How is whitespace within a template handled by Horseshoe?
 Horseshoe uses the same whitespace paradigm as Mustache.
 All tags except for content (including unescaped content) qualify for consideration as stand-alone tags.
-In this case, the entire line is excluded from output and only processed by Horseshoe.
+In this case, the entire line is excluded from output and only the tag is processed by Horseshoe.
 More details can be found in the [Tags](#tags) section.

 ## Code Example
 The following example demonstrates how to use the Horseshoe library from within Java code.
 [Template examples](#template-examples) are located in a separate section.